Not everything ages well.

-In short, not all resumes should be alike.
+In short, not all management resumes should be alike.

-Also, for job seekers to conduct a successful job search in today’s job market, they need also need to realize resumes have changed dramatically in the past few years.
+Also, for job seekers to conduct a successful job search in today’s job market, they need also need to realize the job-search landscape has changed dramatically in a few short years.

-5 Easy Ways to Improve Your Management Resume
+5 Easy Ways For Improving Your Management Resume

 To create an effective resume, be certain your resume is written for today’s audience, not a 1980s or 1990s hiring audience.

-1. Be aware of CERTAIN words in your resume that will make recruiters and hiring managers cringe.
+1. Be aware of CERTAIN words that make recruiters and hiring managers cringe.

-Maybe you are all of those things, but including these (and other) overused buzzwords will not convince an employer to grant you an interview.
+Maybe you are all of these, but including them (and other) overused buzzwords won’t convince employers to grant you interviews.

 Forgo the use of these words in favor of specific examples of accomplishments that demonstrate evidence of those traits in action.